GrumpyCockatiel/Raydreams.Common/README.md

 # Raydreams.Common

+## Disclaimer

+This repo is not meant for public consumption but you are welcome to look at it and use/copy anything you see.

+At some point I may document it more thoughly and certainly add more unit tests - but for now it's really just for my own personal use.

+## Description

-This is just a common C# .NET Core Library I have been using for years, changing and refactoring as needed.
+This is just a common C# .NET Core Library I started years ago, changing, adding to, refactoring as needed.

-Classes come and go as the .NET framework includes more stuff.
+Classes have come and gone .NET framework includes more stuff or changes.
+I mean, Server Side Controls, SOAP and XML were all the rage when I started this.

 I mainly use to connect to various data sources like SQL Server, SQLite, MongoDB and Azure since I hate using bloated ORMs like Entity Framework.
-The pattern I use here is super simple.

-However, it also contains a lot of common code I use but it is in need of a lot of refactoring and clean-up.

-It's not meant for public consumption but you are welcome to look at it and use anything you see.

-At some point I may document it more thoughly - but probably not because it's really just for my own personal use for now.
+The pattern I use here is super simple, repeatable and easy to mock without any worries EF will break on its next version update.
+Seriously, if you are in love with EF you probably haven't been using it for very long.

 ## SQLSchemaConfig

-SQL Schema Config can be used to specify SQL table and field names in an app.config file like:
+SQL Schema Config can be used to inject physical SQL table and field names from something like app.config like:

 ```
   <SQLObjects>